danakj/craydate/windup/playdate/README.md

 Note that your game's crate must include the `#![no_std]` directive in its crate root in order to build for the Playdate device.

+The `euclid` crate is used in the playdate crate's public Apis, which is why you will need it.
+The features listed above are specified to make the crate compatible with a `#![no_std]` application.

 ## The root project crate